0x3ashry/DNS_Spoof/README.md

 # DNS_Spoof
-It is a redirecting program that redirects the victum to your website instead of his visited website through DNS Spoofing after being MITM
+It is a redirecting program that redirects the victim to your website instead of his visited website through DNS Spoofing after being MITM

 ## prerequisites:
 You must have netfiterqueue library installed on your machine